lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

     star-like objects returned by the Example 2 ADQL query.

 **2.14.**  Replace ``coord_ra`` and ``coord_dec`` with ``r_calibMag - i_calibMag`` and ``g_calibMag``
 in the ``X`` and ``Y`` windows, respectively.
-For convenience, here are copy-and-pasteable versions of these two coordinate expressions:
+For convenience, here are "copy-and-paste" versions of these two coordinate expressions.

 .. code-block:: python